pkurremula/cloud-recipes/terraform/README.md

   * Network
     * [Simple VPC](gcp/network/simple-vpc) - A simple recipe to create a VPC.
     * [Shared VPC](gcp/network/shared-vpc) - A recipe to create a shared VPC.
+    * [VPC for GKE](gcp/network/gke-network) - A recipe to create a VPC for hosting GKE clusters.

 ## Reference